Progesterone is an essential and critical hormone involved in many important processes in the female body.

 Dermal fatigue basically refers to a situation in which all of the adipose tissues in a specific application site have become saturated to a point that reduces further absorption.

-You can bypass this by simply alternating the spot that you apply progesterone on your body.
+You can bypass this by simply alternating the spot where you apply progesterone on your body.

-Potential application spots include: the neck, the forearms of both arms, the lower abdominal area, the inner thighs.
+Potential application spots include the neck, the forearms of both arms, the lower abdominal area, and the inner thighs.

-It's best to alternate either daily or every other day for best results.
+It’s best to alternate either daily or every other day for the best results.

 The next step is to make sure you are using it at the right TIME of the month.

 When to apply progesterone if you are menstruating: